sdbip/Segerfeldt.EventStore/README.md

 nuget add Segerfeldt.EventStore.Source.NUnit/bin/Release/Segerfeldt.EventStore.Source.NUnit.<version>.nupkg -source path/to/nuget-packages
 ```

-To reference the NuGet package in another solution, you will first need to configure NuGet to find your local repo.
+To reference the NuGet packages in another solution, you will first need to configure NuGet to find your local repo.

 If you have the option, you should probably use your Visual Studio IDE to set it up.
 But you might not have that option, or you might prefer to set it up as a config file in your Git repository so that all developers have the same configuration automatically.
 The configuration file looks like this: